• Home

 Sector: Defence/Transport Engineering

-Relating to a communications contract, this landmark judgment is frequently cited in transport cases involving state immunity.
+Relating to a communications contract, this landmark judgment is frequently cited in transport cases involving state immunity, a significant aspect in various legal fields including construction arbitration.

 Noble Chartering Inc v Priminds Shipping Hong Kong Co Ltd (The Tai Prize) ** [2021] EWHC 392 (Comm)**